 - Big Man on Campus: Like Reggie and the late Jason, he's popular due to being on the football team.

 - Made of Iron: Played With.
 He survives being shot four times by the Black Hood.
-Although he is hospitalised almost immediately, he’s still in amazingly good shape the very next day.
-But it still takes him months to recover, including physical therapy and he needs a clutch to walk after being released.
+Although he is hospitalized almost immediately, hes still in amazingly good shape the very next day.
+But it still takes him months to recover, including physical therapy and he needs a crutch to walk after being released.

 - Adaptational Villainy: Nice Guy in the comics, sexist cyberbully here.